wolfSSL/wolfBoot/docs/Targets.md

 ### Debugging Renesas RX65N in e2Studio:

 Create a new "Renesas Debug" project.
 Choose the "E2 Lite" emulator and the built `wolfboot.elf`.
 After project is created open the "Debug Configuration" and change the debugger interface from "JTAG" to "FINE".
 Run debug and it will stop in the "reset" code in `boot_renesas_start.S`.
+If using Big Endian change endianess mode in "Debugger -> Debug Tool Settings -> Memory Endian -> Big Endian".

 ### Debugging Renesas RX65N in terminal: